Composite vs. Asphalt Shingles: Which Roof Makes Sense for Your Missouri Home?

 Appearance and Curb Appeal

-Asphalt shingles offer a good range of colors and styles, especially in the architectural and luxury tiers.
-Owens Corning and GAF both offer designer lines with impressive dimensional profiles.
-But they cannot match the authentic natural-material look that composites deliver.
+Asphalt shingles still offer plenty of color and style variety, especially in the architectural and luxury tiers from manufacturers like Owens Corning and GAF.
+But they cannot match the authentic natural-material appearance that composites deliver from the street.

 Asphalt Shingles

-- Annual inspection recommended, especially after spring storm season
+- Inspect yearly, especially after spring storm season

-- Granule loss is normal but accelerates after 15 to 20 years
+- Granule loss is normal but picks up after 15–20 years

-- Algae growth (those dark streaks you see on north-facing roof slopes) is common in our humid summers — algae-resistant shingles help but do not eliminate the issue
+- Algae growth (dark streaks on north-facing slopes) is common during humid summers — algae-resistant lines help but do not fully prevent it

-- Individual damaged shingles can be replaced relatively easily
+- Individual damaged shingles are relatively easy to swap out

 Composite Shingles